sureyyayildirim/edge-pet-tracker/README.md

 The ESP32 firmware is responsible for BLE scanning, RSSI collection, ESP-NOW communication, and TinyML inference.
 Receiver nodes forward RSSI measurements to the master node, while the master node performs RSSI fingerprint generation and on-device localization.

-A simplified BLE scanner example is available in:
+We provided the C/C++ source code in Arduino IDE, which is available at:

 `firmware/examples/ble_scanner/`